-As you prepare for your new baby to arrive, there are many breastfeeding basics you can do to create an environment for success.
+As you are getting started breastfeeding, there are many breastfeeding basics you can do to create an environment for success.
 Women have been breastfeeding their babies since the beginning of the human race, and its only been in the last century that anyone has used artificial infant formula.
 When there were no alternatives, almost every mother breastfed her babies successfully.
 (And those that couldn’t would still have human milk through a wet nurse.)
 I say this to encourage you. . . you can do it!
 Here are some things that will help you with getting started:

 - Prepare for the birth of your baby.